Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Relaxation and Meditation practices

-Studies suggest that mindfulness meditation is crucial in stress reduction, thus preventing, managing, and treating stress-induced diseases resulting from elevated cortisol levels can be achieved [8].
+A study from the National Institute of Health indicates that mindfulness meditation is crucial for stress reduction, preventing, managing, and treating stress-induced diseases caused by elevated cortisol levels [13].

 Physical activity

-Regular exercise can lower adrenaline and cortisol levels by stimulating endorphins, the chemicals in the brain that naturally make you happy.
+Research from Harvard Medical School indicates that regular exercise can help lower adrenaline and cortisol levels by stimulating endorphins, the chemicals in the brain that naturally make you happy [14].

 High fiber intake